 However, if a client sues you because they think you made a mistake in the course of doing your job, or in some way showed professional negligence, general liability doesn’t cover you.
 Therefore, errors and omissions insurance protects you, a staff member, or your company from paying for the defence for lawsuits tied to an alleged error or omission in providing your professional services.

 Errors and omissions policies are unique in that they are based on a “claims-made” principle, compared to “occurrence-based” policies.
 What this means is that occurrence-based policies focus on the time when the negligent act or damage occurred, whereas the claims-made policies only provide protection for claims made during the policy period.
+A key feature of a “claims-made” policy is that there must be an active in force policy for a claim to be paid by the insurance company.

 What if I retire or close the business?
 Can I still get coverage to protect me against someone making a claim for something that happened in the past?